Elasticity-Controlled Jamming Criticality in Soft Composite Solids

-To address these issues, we systematically investigated the strain-stiffening of soft elastomers containing a high volume fraction of stiff microspheres.
-Inspired by the concept of granular jamming~\cite{Olsson2007_PRL, Liu2010_arcmp, Bi2011_nat, behringer2018_rpp}, we demonstrate that the mechanical responses of soft composites are governed by the elasticity-controlled scalings near a critical transition.
-The transition coincides with the shear-jamming transition of the included particles in the absence of matrix elasticity.
-This novel criticality model captures the stiffening responses for a variety of material parameters where classical theories break down.
-The work provides a new framework to comprehend the nonlinear mechanical responses of various multi-phase soft materials.
+To address these issues, we systematically investigated the strain stiffening of soft elastomers containing a high volume fraction of stiff microspheres.
+Inspired by the concepts of both granular jamming~\cite{Olsson2007_PRL, Liu2010_arcmp, Zaccone2011_PRB, behringer2018_rpp} and rigidity transitions in disordered systems~\cite{Lacasse1996_PRL, Broedersz2011_NatPhys, Bi2015_natphys}, we demonstrate that the mechanical responses of soft composites are governed by elasticity-controlled scalings near a continuous phase transition.
+In the absence of matrix elasticity, the transition coincides with shear-jamming of the included particles.
+This novel criticality framework captures the stiffening responses for a variety of material parameters where the classical theories break down.
+The results provide a new approach to understand the nonlinear mechanical responses of various multi-phase soft materials.

 {\bf Strain-stiffening responses of soft composite solids}